LibrariesHacked/librarieshacked.github.io/_posts/2021-02-10-membership-mapping.md

   <img src="https://raw.githubusercontent.com/LibrariesHacked/librarieshacked.github.io/master/images/2021-02-05-instructions-4-download-file.png" alt="Screenshot of the option to save the file to your local PC"/>
   <figcaption>Saving the generated library membership file</figcaption>
 </figure>
 Congratulations!
 You have data on library members that is in a standard format that can be used in the visualisation tool.
+The data is anonymised, and using areas appropriate for statistics.
+You may wish to share the data widely and give more people access to explore it using this tool.
+If releasing as open data it would be worth including all members, to match with others using the same format.

+If you are interested in exploring this process, but not yet ready to use your own data, you could use [Barnet membership data](https://open.barnet.gov.uk/dataset/23py1/library-membership).
+Download the latest copy of their data and move to the next stage.

 ## Stage 2: Visualise data

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dLHFC7Lg9wc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Now comes the exciting part!
 Another tool has been created to visualise this data.
-This loads on your local PC and the data will not be shared online.

-However, at this point the data you are using is already anonymised, and using areas appropriate for statistics.
-You may wish to share the data widely and give more people access to explore it using this tool.

-If you are interested in exploring this process, but not yet ready to use your own data, you could also use [Barnet membership data](https://open.barnet.gov.uk/dataset/23py1/library-membership).
-Download the latest copy of their data and you can get a good view of how the tool works.

 ### Load the data

 In a web browser navigate to [Membership map](https://create.librarydata.uk/membership-map)

 Choose the file you have saved from Stage 1.
-It should be loaded into the tool, and all being well the map will zoom to the relevant library service.
+It will be loaded into the tool, and all being well, the map will zoom to the relevant library service.

 ### Explore

 And that's really it!
-The map should provide a view of membership data, and an option to toggle to display areas of high deprivation.
+The map provides a view of membership data, and an option to toggle to display areas of high deprivation.
 If you zoom in the map will display population percentages and the index of multiple deprivation for each area.

+Feedback as to the usability is most important, so I shouldn't go into too much detail as to the features.
+Please try it out, and kindly report problems and suggestions.
+It is designed as an open and free tool for library services to use and to influence the development.

 <figure>
   <img src="https://raw.githubusercontent.com/LibrariesHacked/librarieshacked.github.io/master/images/2021-02-05-instructions-5-display-map.png" alt="Screenshot of the mapping tool showing an area of Barnet library authority with membership shaded relative to population"/>
   <figcaption>Using the library membership mapping tool to explore Barnet libraries membership data</figcaption>
 </figure>

-Feedback as to the usability is most important, so I shouldn't go into too much detail as to the features.
-Please try it out, and kindly report problems and suggestions.
-It is designed as an open and free tool for library services to use, and there should be a lot of opportunity for new features.